A49/A53 at Battlefield Roundabout

 Trivia and History

-Permission for a service area here was first granted in 1989 when a filling station, restaurant and hotel were proposed.
+Permission for the service area was first granted in 1989 when a filling station, restaurant and hotel were proposed.
 Several proposals have been granted permission since then, with one application in 1992 naming Little Chef and Travelodge as planned occupants.
 In 2001, a separate application from the Whitbread Group proposed a 52-bed hotel and named Brewsters as the restaurant partner, but this plan was later withdrawn.

 Plans for the current facilities first emerged in 2004 when Hurstwood Developments proposed a hotel and pub-restaurant, with Margram proposing the filling station.
-The filling station was the first to open in 2005 as a BP site with a SPAR store, followed by 'The Two Henrys' pub-restaurant, operated by Hardys and Hansons, and a Travelodge hotel in 2006.
+The filling station was the first to open in 2005 as a BP site with a SPAR store, followed by 'The Two Henrys' pub-restaurant, operated by Hardys & Hansons, and a Travelodge hotel in 2006.
 At this point, the area was being referred to as 'Hurstwood Service Park'.

 Shortly after opening, Hardys and Hansons and all of its assets were sold to Greene King, who rebranded the site in 2010 to one of their 'Eating Inns'.
 Greene King then rebranded the pub-restaurant to one of their pub and grills in 2019.

-When the service area was planned, land was left to the east side of the development for further units to join the site.
+Land had been left to the east side of the development for further units to join the site.
 Outline planning permission was granted for these in 2006, with plans for two units surfacing in 2008.
 Both units were built and opened in 2010 as a Burger King Drive Thru and Starbucks Drive Thru respectively.